Rstraney/IDS-6145-Final-Project/README.md

 ## Fundamental Questions
 The described system, entering Magic Kingdom, is being designed for simulation to answer fundamental questions that will ultimatley lead to the answers the system was built to find.
 For this system, which involves transportation methods to and from Magic Kingdom, the following questions apply.

-The overarching fundamental questions are
+The overarching fundamental questions are:

-- Which transportation method (Monorail, Ferry, Bus or Minnie Van) is the quickest method to get from the Transportation and              Ticket Center to the entrance to Magic Kingdom?
+- Which transportation method (Monorail, ferry boat, bus or Minnie van) is the fastest method to get from the Transportation and Ticket Center to the park entrance of Magic Kingdom?

-- Does the design of the Transportation and Ticket Center create a bottleneck during high volume times that could lead to safety            issues for the visitors?
+- Does the design of the Transportation and Ticket Center (TTC) create a bottleneck during high volume times that could lead to safety issues for the visitors?

-- Does the design of the Transportation and Ticket Center lead to uneccessary wait times that can lead to a negative visitor             experience?
+- Does the design of the Transportation and Ticket Center (TTC) lead to unnecessary wait times that can lead to a negative visitor experience?

-The sub questions that flow from the 3 funamental questions are
+The sub questions that flow from the 3 funamental questions are:

-- What is the time, in minutes, that it takes to get to the Magic Kingdom Entrance from the TTC via the water Ferry, via the Monorail, via the buses and via the Minnei Vans?
+- What is the time, in minutes, that it takes to get to the Magic Kingdom Entrance from the TTC via the Ferry boat, via the Monorail, via the Buses and via the Minnie vans?
-- What is the capacity of the water Ferry, Monorail, bus and Minnie Van, respectively?
+- What is the capacity of the Ferry boat, Monorail, Bus and Minnie Van, respectively?
 - How often do each of the four methods run?
 - Are any of the transportation methods on a set schedule?
 - Does travel time of the four methods vary depending on the time of day?